ncatlab/nlab-content/pages/5/1/7/4/4715/content.md

 ## Idea

 A ribbon graph (also called fat graph) is a finite connected graph equipped with a cyclic ordering on the half edges incident to each vertex; it is also required that the valence of each vertex is at least 3.
+To each ribbon graph, one can associate an oriented surface with boundary by replacing edges by thin oriented rectangles (ribbons) and glueing them together at all vertices according to the chosen cyclic order.

 ## Definition